 4. Audit Rights

 One of the most important rights that a shareholder has is their ability to require the corporation to audit its financial statements.
 Under Sections 155 and 159(1) of the OBCA and Section 158 of the CBCA, the annual financial statements of a corporation must be audited by a qualified auditor unless all shareholders agree to exempt the corporation from having its annual financial statements audited.
-If a shareholder does not agree to exempt the corporation form this requirement, the corporation must audit its financial statements and allow the shareholder to inspect these audit statements.
+If a shareholder does not agree to exempt the corporation from this requirement, the corporation must audit its financial statements and allow the shareholder to inspect these audit statements.

 5. In the Event of Liquidation and Dissolution